trydirect/tensorflow-formula/README.md

 ## Start, Stop and Clean-Up

-For stopping a running stack without deleting the resources - use:
+For stopping a running stack without deleting its resources - use:
 ```sh
 $ ./stop.sh
 ```